Passive Real Estate Investing Basics

 How much money do I need to invest in a real estate syndication?

-Syndications often require a minimum of $50,000 as a minimum investment.
+Syndications often require a minimum investment of $50,000.
 However, this could vary by the syndication or platform you are with and could even be larger.
 Therefore, this strategy is probably more of a choice for individuals who have more money to put down.

 What is the average ROI on a REIT?